Seurat, Georges

 Seurat his drawings:

 Seurat made an almost scientifique study of drawing and painting.
 He studied Humbert de Superville (on unconditional signs of art), Chevreul (on the law of simultaneous contrast), Sutter (on the difference between warm and cold colours, Corot (on tones), Thomas Coutre (on shadings of tints), Puvis de Chavannes (on depicting light through diffused clarity), Delacroix (his frescoes in the church of Saint-Sulpice; his use of complementary colours in his paintings), Ogden Nicholas Rood (on modern chromatics; his circular chart; his contrast diagram), Maxwell (his polychrome disk), Dove (his dichroscope), Helmholtz (on the sensitivity of the eye) (R40,p10,25,26).
 From Rood he also learned about several kinds of contrasts: contrast in value (the opposition of light and dark); contrast in hue (complementary colours); the contrast in line (the different directions of the lines) (R40,p26).
-Charles Henry would later represent his chromatic circle (R40,52).
+(See art-theories.)

 In his early years Seurat experimented with contrast in colour (R40,p28).
 In those early years he also emphasized the geometric forms of his subjects (R40,p30).
 In many of his works the faces are rarely visible; he doesn’t render emotions; he aimed complete objectivity (R40,p30).
 In his work ’the models’ (1886) the 3 models are frozen or as Huysmans (1887/03) put it ’they have no soul’ (R40,p64+77).

-For his Bathing at Asnières (also depicting the bridge of Courbevoie) he made several preliminary ‘croquetons’ or studies (R40,p31).
+For his Bathing at Asnières (also depicting the bridge of Courbevoie) he made several preliminary ‘croquetons’ or studies (R40,p31), at least 15 small oil studies (15x25cm) and at least 10 drawings (24x32cm) (R183-84-97=DR;R207,p74).
 The used models he painted in his studio (R40,p33).
 In 1887 Seurat added pointillist touches (R40,p33).
-At the end of May 1884 Seurat started his most famous work ‘a Sunday afternoon on the island of Grande Jatte’, shortly ‘La Grande Jatte‘.
-He made many studies and 2 preliminary canvases.
+At the end of May 1884 Seurat started his most famous work ‘a Sunday afternoon on the island of Grande Jatte‘, shortly ‘La Grande Jatte‘.
+He made about 50 oil sketches and drawings and 2 preliminary canvases (M23;R183=DR116-138;R207,p136).
 Much of his painting took place in his studio.
 He finished it in March 1885, but the 2nd Salon des Indépendants was postponed till the next year.
 (R40,p33/4) In the summer of 1885 he made several seascapes in Grandcamp and at some point he started to use dots: the birth of Pointillism (R40,p34).
-Returning in Paris Seurat began to rework ‘La Grande Jatte’ completely which would last the whole winter of 1885/6 (R40,p41).
+Returning in Paris Seurat began to rework ‘La Grande Jatte’ completely which would last the whole winter of 1885/86 (R40,p41).
 Seurat used pigmentary / pure colours as beams of coloured light, using the contrasts of complementary colours (hues), the contrasts in light and dark by adding whites (values) and juxtaposing the dots on the canvas.
 The synthesis of these dots occur on the retina of the spectator, through an optical blend, when the painting is seen from some distance.
 Or as Fénéon put it: ‘Take two steps backward, and all of those multicoloured drops dissolve into flowing luminous masses’.
-(R40,p44+52).
+(R40,p44+52;R90I,p444).
+And Darzens ‘every dot has it’s own colour and it’s the juxtaposition of these colours that gives, with a few meters distance, an intense and unified effect of light.’
+(R90I,p438).
+See also Charles Blanc who introduced this theory.

 Seurat, a short biography: